fawkesley/paul.fawkesley.com/_posts/2017-12-15-2017-sabbatical-week-3.markdown

 Nope, I'm not going to become a landlord just yet, but I am thinking about how to do it in a way that's not morally bankrupt, doesn't push up prices, and doesn't make it harder for people to buy houses.

 I had a good email exchange with the nice folks from [Generation Rent](http://www.generationrent.org/) asking for guidance on what they consider being an ethical landlord.
 I'd much prefer to _build_ houses as an investment… now there's a worthwhile enterprise … but that's completely out of reach for me.
-For now I'm more interested in [investing in green energy](http://www.suttonkersh.co.uk/properties/listview/?FormSearchText=&FormSearchTextField=&geolat=&geolon=&georad=&section=sale&transType=1&searchSales=Search&priceMin=0&propType=&priceMax=75000&beds=&location=).
+For now I'm more interested in [investing in green energy.][abundance-investment]

 ## Investigated EE apparently leaking my phone number to a website